 Heat-Pump Convenience

-One unit reverses its refrigerant cycle to deliver both cooling and heating—handy in homes without radiators.
+One unit reverses its refrigerant cycle to deliver both cooling and heating, which is handy in homes without radiators.

 Inverter Efficiency

 Inverter compressors modulate speed instead of starting and stopping, trimming electricity use by up to 30 %.
-Check the APF label: higher numbers mean better year-round efficiency.
+Check the annual performance factor (APF): higher numbers mean better year-round efficiency.

 Smart & Silent Perks

-Wi-Fi scheduling, voice control, pollen-removal, and sub-20 dB night modes have become standard on mid-range models.
+Wi-Fi scheduling, voice control, pollen-removal, and sub-20 decibel night modes have become standard on mid-range models.

 Cutting Your Power Bill